Mutual Funds Could Get You Where You Want to Be

-LifePath Funds adjust their portfolio over time, allowing you to spend less time maintaining your investment allocation mix.
+LifePath Funds adjust their portfolio over time.
+So, you can spend less time maintaining and more time living.

-Index Funds are stock that seek long-term growth by investing in companies based on well-known stock indexes such as S&P 500® or Russell 2000® indexes.
+Index Funds invest in companies based on well-known stock indexes, like the S&P 500® Index or Russell 2000® Index.
+The goal is long-term growth.

 Learn more about State Farm Investment Management Corp., its philosophy, and investment team.

-Get to know our expert investment advisors and also hear their perspectives on how current economic events affect the funds they manage.
+Get to know our investment team and also hear their perspectives on how current economic events affect the funds they manage.

 Investing involves risk, including potential for loss.